daveterry76/quiz-app/README.md

 - JavaScript
 - TailwindCSS (A CSS framework)

-## Setting up development environment
+## Setting up the development environment

 - In order to work on this app and make changes to it, ensure you have `git` and `npm` installed locally.
 If you do not, check the links below to know how to do so.
   - [Git](https://git-scm.com/)